 9. Flight details (dd/mm/yy):

-Note: The letter usually come with more people and the details of full name, date of birth, nationality and passport number will be printed.
-If you care about your private information and only want a private letter then let us know so we could advise an additional charge.
+The letter usually comes with more people.
+In reality, the details of full name, date of birth, nationality, and passport number will be printed.
+In case you care about your privacy and really want a private letter then let us know so we could advise an additional charge.
 Normally, our customers don’t complain about this but it’s always good to mention here.

 HOW TO GET A VISA ON ARRIVAL

 Print out the copy of the letter we send you (colour or black & white both good) and show the Immigration officers at the airport on arrival.
 Copies of the same document will be forwarded by us to Vietnam immigration checkpoints at three international airports, so when you arrive in Vietnam, the Immigration officers have those documents handy and will be able to issue your entry visa shortly.

 Download the current Vietnam visa application form here.
 Get one 4×6 cm passport photo.
 Then fill in both pages and give to the border police officer on arrival.
 In fact, this saves you time when you land in Vietnam.